 Mr. R. Lauren is an internationally recognized fashion designer.
-His unique role as our founder and Chief Executive Officer provides our Board of Directors with valuable leadership, including in the areas of design, brand management and marketing.
+His unique role as our founder and Chief Creative Officer, as well as his experience as our previous Chief Executive Officer, provides our Board with valuable leadership, including in the areas of design, brand management and marketing.
 Mr. R. Lauren's contributions to us since the founding of our business have been instrumental in defining our image and direction.
-As one of the world's most innovative design leaders and a fashion icon, his career has spanned four decades that have resulted in numerous unique tributes for his role within the fashion industry.
-He is uniquely qualified to bring strategic insight, experience and in-depth knowledge of our business and the fashion industry to the Board of Directors.
+As one of the world's most innovative design leaders and a fashion icon, his career has spanned nearly five decades that have resulted in numerous unique tributes for his role within the fashion industry.
+He is uniquely qualified to bring strategic insight, experience and in-depth knowledge of our business and the fashion industry to the Board.